-If the user would like to use a separate power supply for the EVB, then SB3 shown in Figure 8 should be cut, and either SB5 should be shorted with solder or pins 3 and 4 of J3 should be jumpered).
+If the user wants to use a separate power supply for the EVB, then SB3 shown in Figure 7 should be cut, and either SB5 should be shorted or pins 3 and 4 of J3 should be jumped.
 The external power rail can be applied to VDD\EXT on J3, pin 3.
-Consult the electrical specifications in the Apollo4 Blue Datasheet for the acceptable operating range for VDD\MCU.
+Consult the electrical specifications in the Apollo4 Blue Datasheet for the acceptable operating range for VDD MCU.

-Note that the JLINK I/O voltage should be set to the new VDD\IO of the chip, and therefore SB19 (not shown in Figure 8) should be opened and SB20 should be shorted (soldered).
+Note: The J-Link I/O voltage should be set to the new VDD\IO of the chip, and therefore SB19 (not shown in Figure 7) should be opened and SB20 should be shorted (soldered).

-Note also that the use of the on-board SoC supply may be restored by disconnecting the external supply and either shorting SB3 once again or by jumpering between pins 1 and 2 of J3.
+Use of the EVB using the on-board SoC supply may be restored by disconnecting the external supply (if connected) and either shorting SB3 once again or jumping between pins 1 and 2 of J3.
 The J-Link I/O voltage also should be restored.

-As another example, if it is desired to measure the BLE current provided by the VDD\1.8V source for the Apollo4 Blue SIP package, SB7 may be cut, and a current probe may be applied between VDD\MCU on J2, Pin 1 and VDDB on J2, Pin 2.
+As another example, if it is desired to measure the BLE current provided by the VDD\1.8V source for the Apollo4 Blue package, SB7 may be cut, and a current probe may be applied between VDD\MCU on J2, Pin 1 and VDDB on J2, Pin 2.
 After measuring current, SB7 may be shorted or a jumper may be placed across J2, pins 1 and 2.